MaxBonas/TraductorVoz/README.md

 export AZURE_SPEECH_REGION=<your-region>
 ```

-Alternatively you can use the `run.sh` script provided in this repository.
-It
+If these variables are not defined when the application starts, it will prompt
-prompts for the key and region the first time and stores them in `.traductor.env`
+for the key and region and store them in a local `.traductor.env` file for
-so subsequent runs reuse the saved values.
-Delete or edit this file if your
+future runs.
+Delete or edit this file if your credentials change.
-credentials change.

 `SpeechConfigProvider` reads these variables when creating the SDK configuration.